 A series of 3 inspired by Mondrian’s “Red Tree”.
-We’ve travelled the Nuhaka-Mahia road to Mahanga beach for 50+ years now – it’s a bit remote out here, the gravel has been only recently sealed, not wide enough for a centre line, no signposts for the tricky 90 degree corners at both ends of this section.
+I’ve travelled the Nuhaka-Mahia road to Mahanga beach for 50+ years now – it’s a bit remote out here, the gravel has been only recently sealed, not wide enough for a centre line, no signposts for the tricky 90 degree corners at both ends of this section.

 Oils 60x60cm.
 Sold by Exhibitions Gallery, Wellington December 2019